 We have learned that most Muslim asylum seekers and refugees have limited or no access to halal meat and fresh produce.
-Through the support of the Muslims of Glasgow, the anti-poverty initiative provides over 100 weekly food packs to the asylum seekers and refugees of the Red Road residential blocks.
-Every Sunday, our volunteers collect donations from businesses all over Glasgow and then pack and distribute food parcels to destitute asylum seekers and refugees the very same day.
+Through the support of the Muslims of Glasgow, the anti-poverty initiative provides over 350 weekly food packs to the asylum seekers and refugees .
+Every Sunday our volunteers distribute food parcels to destitute asylum seekers and refugees.

-Every Tuesday, we provide thirty additional food packs to destitute asylum seekers through Positive Action in Housing, a legal drop-in centre in Glasgow.
+Every Ramadhan, we provide additional food packs to destitute asylum seekers.
 These food packs are a lifeline to our service users, some of whom have no income or accommodation.

 We aim to continue our food distribution and are working with our scholars to create a trust fund, through which funds can be given directly to impoverished and destitute people within Glasgow.